xLizee/ProjectCA675CLOUD/README.md

 # ProjectCA675CLOUD

-Make sure to have python or python3 for launch the program.
+Make sure to have python or python3 for start the program.

 ###### Start the interface